 Now that you’ve gotten a dose of Hungarian culture, it’s time to move onto the more important part…Hungarian food!
 Although I only had two days to experience Budapest’s finest, I did my best to sample some of the highest rated local cuisine.
 Read on if you want to get really hungry…

-Good to know Italy is not the only carb-filled country in Europe.
+When it comes to what to do in Budapest in 2 days…eating Lángos should be at the top of your list.
 One of Hungary’s most popular dishes is a deep fried pastry smothered in sour cream and cheese known as Lángos.
 A friend of mine swore that the best lángos she’d ever had in Budapest came from a tiny street stand by the name of Retro Lángos and, although I didn’t have anything to compare it to, I enjoyed every bite of my classic lángos.
 I even contemplated going back for seconds!

 Retro Lángos offers an array of flavors and twists on traditional lángos!
 Some of their flavors include southwest, greek and Nutella.